Defining Single-Object Coverage

 • You can only analyze one Figure Of Merit at a time using single-object coverage.

-Specifying an Access Interval
+Specifying an access interval

 First, you will need to specify the Interval or Start and Stop times to be used to calculate coverage.
 By default, these times correspond to the period of the object in the case of vehicles or vehicle subobjects.
-For facilities, targets, or their subobjects, the times correspond to the scenario's time period.
+For facilities, places, targets, or their subobjects, the times correspond to the scenario's time period.
 For more information on the options available for time intervals and start and stop times, see Time Options.

 To determine coverage for a single object, you must assign one or several assets to be used in coverage computations.
 For single-object coverage, it is important to have a clear understanding of the asset time periods.
 The time period for the coverage analysis is constructed as the intersection of the reference object time period and the asset time period.
 Assets are used to calculate whether coverage to the object can be achieved.
 If you define a Figure Of Merit for the coverage, coverage to the object from the assets is measured by the Figure Of Merit values.

-Assigning & Unassigning Assets for an Object
+Assigning assets for an object

-Computing Coverage for an Object
+Computing coverage for an object

 Once you have assigned assets for the object and defined the quality of coverage expected, click Compute to compute coverage for the object.